RamblingPenguin/ice-floe/README.md

 **Ice Floe** is a lightweight, composable, and provably type-safe execution pipeline library for **Java 21**.
 It allows you to build complex processing flows where every component—whether a linear sequence, a conditional branch, or a parallel scatter-gather operation—is a `Node` that can be composed with compile-time safety.

+## Motivation
+There are many options out there to build process flows in Java, and I have used many of these in my career.
+Many of these tools were so flexible they became delicate, or so rigid they closed off any possibility of useful reusability.
+Ice-Floe is my opinionated approach to this problem.

 ## Core Philosophy

 *   **Composition over Inheritance**: Build complex workflows by combining simple, reusable nodes.